dragland/GoalPost/DesignSpec.md

   At end of goal post challenge sort out who owes what money to make it as few easy transactions as possible If charity, we give list of charities to donate to Outsource charging and payment infrastructure to trusted api like venmo or paypal or square

+# MVP constraints
+- no money
+- a single goal at a time
+- no need to submit proof
+- no live feed of public goals
+- can't join goal after first task
+- once task starts, remove pending invites

  # Tech stack
 -Android Studio